 Your Student Pack contains the PADI Open Water Diver Manual, Open Water DVD (loaned), PADI Dive Computer Guide, Student Record File, Dive Log and SAFE Diver decal.

 7. How many hours of Pool Time Are Included?

 The PADI Open Water Diver course includes five confined water dive modules.
 HydroSports week night classes include FIVE trips to the pool (not three) to insure you are prepared for your open water dives.
 Our weekend classes include two extended pool sessions during which all five modules are conducted.
 Our student divers participate in ten to twelve hours of pool training providing lots of practice and acclimation to the new sensations of weightlessness and the skills and equipment you are learning to use.

-HydroSports teaches scuba at Willamette University as part of the Exercise Science Department.
-This allows us to train in the finest swimming pool in Salem at the Sparks Athletic Center.
+HydroSports teaches scuba at various pools in the city and neighboring areas.
+This allows us to train in the finest swimming pools in Salem and at the Sparks Athletic Center.
 The Sparks pool is a competition size pool, 12 feet deep, vastly cleaner and better maintained than most pools.
 When we are using the pool we are the ONLY people at the pool.
-We do not have to contend with the screams of dozens of children jumping off diving boards, playing water polo and swimming through our training area.

 We arrive at the pool by 7:30 PM and we are usually leaving the pool at 10:00 PM.
 HydroSports transports your equipment to and from the pool.
 HydroSports student divers do not have to carry dive gear to the pool and wet dive gear back to the dive shop after the pool session.

 8. If I Miss A Class, What Happens?